XiaoqiChai/mitoGAN/README.md

 # Synthetic microscopy image generation with pix2pix and CycleGAN
-Yile Feng, Xiaoqi Chai, Qinle Ba, and Ge Yang.
+Yile Feng, Xiaoqi Chai, Qinle Ba, and Ge Yang
 International Symposium on Biomedical Imaging (ISBI), 2019

 ## Prerequisite to use this code: